libretro/fmsx-libretro/README.md

 Note:
 * these hotkeys are by default _unmapped_ in RetroArch
 * images can only be swapped in the 'eject' state

+## Creating empty disk images
+An MSX computer will boot into an MSX-BASIC prompt when no cartridge or executable disk is inserted.
+By default, attempts to do disk I/O will then result in 'Disk offline' errors.

+To create an empty disk image, which can be written to from MSX-BASIC, set both of these options:
+* "Create empty disk image when none loaded": Yes (option `fmsx_phantom_disk`)
+* "Save changes to .dsk": Immediate or On close (option `fmsx_flush_disk`) Without the latter setting, changes to the created disk will be lost.

+This option can also be used to create User Disks for multi-disk games.

+The following situations can arise:
+* _no content selected when starting core_: changes will be lost; no filename is known
+* _non-existent .cas, .rom, .m3u or .fdi selected_: changes will be lost
+* _non-existent .dsk image selected_: .dsk image created on host filesystem
+* _non-existent file listed in .m3u_: .dsk image created on host filesystem
+* _RGUI > Quick Menu > Disk Control > Disk Image Append_: RGUI enforces an _existing_ file to be chosen.
+  However, this can, e.g., be a zero-byte file.
+  As long as it has a .dsk file extension, a valid .dsk image file will be created & saved.

 ## Cheats